 Thanks to its lush natural pastures, Devonshire clotted cream is some of the most scrumptious you’re likely to find.
 For those of you who haven’t sampled it, clotted cream is a thick, velvety cream that’s especially good spread over a freshly baked scone with a generous helping of strawberry jam to go with it.
 You just need a pot of hot tea to wash it down and you’ve got a real Devonshire cream tea.

 We’ve cheated a little bit here and included cheese in general.
 It’s a nationwide obsession that comes in a bewildering array of styles and flavours.
 Try tangy Blue Stilton, made at only 6 dairies worldwide by law; tasty, nettle-wrapped Yarg from Cornwall or the original and best Cheddar from the West Country.
-We produce over 700 named cheeses throughout the UK, so you’re bound to find something to your taste.
+We produce more than 700 named cheeses throughout the UK, so you’re bound to find something to your taste.

 Bakewell Pudding, Derbyshire, England